oli4maes/CommandLineHelper/README.md

 # CommandLineHelper
-The backend is based of this tutorial by Les Jackson: https://www.youtube.com/watch?v=fmvcAzHpsk8
+The backend is based on this tutorial by Les Jackson: https://www.youtube.com/watch?v=fmvcAzHpsk8 .
+The frontend is based on this tutorial: https://www.codaffection.com/asp-net-core-article/angular-crud-with-asp-net-core-web-api/ .

 ## Run the ASP.NET Core Web API application
 Run `dotnet run` to start the web API.